Kutz-Dag/javascript-calculator/README.md

 ### What was the aim?
 * The calculator should be functional
 * The calculator should be built using React.js
+* The calculator should perform basic mathematical calculations.
 * There should also be no errors, for example, 5 + 5 should equal 10, and not 55.

 ## CodePen Project Link